 The Canadian Advanced Network for Astronomical Research (CANFAR) is a digital infrastructure for Astronomy and Astrophysics (A&A) based on cloud storage and cloud processing middleware and on tools and services developed by the International Virtual Observatory Alliance (IVOA).
 The collaboration seeks to create a uniform platform for international astronomy research collaboration.

-D4Science is both a Data and a Computational e-Infrastructure that hosts several VREs for different communities and leverages the gCube toolkit. gCube is an open-source software toolkit used for building and operating Hybrid Data Infrastructures enabling the dynamic deployment of Virtual Research Environments by favouring the realisation of reuse oriented policies.
+D4Science is both a Data and a Computational e-Infrastructure that hosts several Virtual Research Environments (VREs) for different communities and leverages the gCube toolkit. gCube is an open-source software toolkit used for building and operating Hybrid Data Infrastructures enabling the dynamic deployment of VREs by favouring the realisation of reuse oriented policies.
 The integration activities have focused in extending the gCube framework to use EGI Federated Cloud resources through implementing OCCI client capabilities.

-Many EGI sites already provide accelerated computing technologies (GPGPUs or MIC co-processors) but these are not directly supported by the EGI platforms, but must interact with the local provider to enable dedicated access to the resources.
+Many EGI sites already provide accelerated computing technologies (GPGPUs or MIC co-processors) but these are not directly supported by the EGI platforms, and it is needed to interact with the local provider to enable dedicated access to those resources.
 This task seeks to enable these technologies to be accessible directly through EGI platforms (both HTC and Cloud).

 Since the task is not limited to the mentioned infrastructures, contact with external partners has been established for the integration of other solutions and e-Infrastructures into EGI.
 As a result of these contacts, the EGI Cloud federation model has been updated to accommodate different types of integration.